HL7/davinci-deqm/source/pages/vte1.md

 {% include img.html img="DEQM Resource Diagram - VTE4.jpg" caption = "Figure 3-17 MeasureReport Using Encounter" %}

-### Option 5: Measure Report Using Encounter and Principle Diagnosis
+### Option 5: Measure Report Using Encounter and Principal Diagnosis
 {:.no_toc}

 When a patient has an inpatient encounter and is principally diagnosed with either a mental health condition, or a stroke (either hemorrhagic or ischemic), they are *excluded* from the denominator of the measure.
 Codes for the diagnoses will come from the respective valuesets from the measure.
-The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had this Encounter with these principle diagnosis.
+The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had this Encounter with these principal diagnosis.

 {% include img.html img="DEQM Resource Diagram - VTE5.jpg"  caption = "Figure 3-18 MeasureReport Using Encounter with Principal Diagnosis" %}